 Shukrala – improves sperm quality and quantity

-Atisarahara – useful in diarrhoea, dysentery
+Atisarahara – useful in diarrhea, dysentery

 Amahara – relieves Ama

-Vishapaha – anti toxic
+Vishapaha – anti-toxic

 Agnisada – useful in low digestion strength